Nadrieda/Library/README.md

 pip install -r requirements.txt

 ### PostgreSQL setup
-This project uses PostgreSQL as the database, which it needs to be installed. https://www.postgresql.org/download/ You will need to create a database and then modify the connection settings in db.py.
+This project uses PostgreSQL as the database, which needs to be installed. https://www.postgresql.org/download/ You will need to create a database and then modify the connection settings in db.py.

 ### Initialize database: